MariusQuabeck/magic-device-tool/README.md

   A: mdt downloads some tools from the ubuntu repos and, depending on your choices, downloads the newest recovery and ROM for your device and flashes it.
 If you want to know more, just read the source (it's only bash :).

 - Q: Is it called Ubuntu Touch, Ubuntu for devices, or just Ubuntu?
   A: We really don't care ;)

+- Q: What is "OpenStore"?
+  A: An easy way to sideload apps (its optional)

+- Q: Do I need to root / prep my device?
+  A: No, MDT can cover all you need

+- Q: When i boot into recovery is says its "locked"
+  A: Run the option "Lock/Unlock bootloader" first

 TODO
 ------
 - Add more devices
-- Add support for install F-Droid
+- Add support to install F-Droid
 - Add option "add udev rule"
 - Add Zenity for success/failure prompts
 - Give Aaron access to README